Painted Wall Paneling: The 7 Best Styles For Modern Interiors

 You can use panels like this in your bedroom, living room, kitchen, or even your home office.
 Slatted panels are usually made from solid wood or MDF, which makes for good durability and easy installation.

-3. Painted Shiplap Wall Panels
+3. Painted Shiplap or Vertical Joint (VJ) Wall Panels

 Then there’s the shiplap paneling, which is great for interiors with a coastal or modern farmhouse style.
 Shiplap can be installed horizontally or vertically, and it usually makes rooms look wider and more spacious, thanks to its simple linear look and wider plank design.